JayBuckley7/JayMagic/README.md

-# JayMagic Chrome Extension
+# LangMagick Chrome Extension

-JayMagic is a Chrome extension designed to replace specific words on a webpage with their Japanese equivalents, complete with tooltips for additional context.
+LangMagick is a Chrome extension designed to replace specific words on a webpage with their Japanese equivalents, complete with tooltips for additional context.
 This extension is particularly useful for language learners or anyone looking to enhance their Japanese vocabulary.

 ## Features